telerik/blazor-docs/components/document-processing/overview.md

 * `RTF`
 * `TXT`
 * `XLSX`
+* `XLS`
 * `ZIP`

 ## Available NuGet Packages

-You can take the required packages from the [Telerik Private NuGet Feed]({%slug installation/nuget%}), your Telerik UI for Blazor [msi installation]({%slug installation/msi%}) or [zip archive]({%slug installation/zip%}).
+You can take the required packages from the [Telerik Private NuGet Feed]({%slug installation/nuget%}), your Telerik UI for Blazor [automated installation]({%slug installation/msi%}) or [zip archive]({%slug installation/zip%}).

-The following list shows the available packages and a short summary of their purpose, you can read more about their features and how to use them from their overview articles, linked in the Related Articles section on the side, and more detailed articles likned from the Learning Resources section below.
+The following list shows the [available Document Processing packages](https://docs.telerik.com/devtools/document-processing/getting-started/installation/nuget-packages) and a short summary of their purpose, you can read more about their features and how to use them from their overview articles, linked in the Related Articles section on the side, and more detailed articles linked from the Learning Resources section below.

 >caption List of the available Document Processing NuGet Packages